Westchester Environmental Permit Reviews: Wetlands, Slopes, and Trees

 What the application requires

 Tree survey identifying species, DBH, and location on a site plan; removal justification (construction access, addition footprint, hazard, dead/dying); and a replacement planting plan.
-Replacement planting can add $1,500–$15,000 in landscape costs depending on quantity and species.
+Replacement planting requirements vary by town (some use caliper-inch-for-caliper-inch replacement; others have set replacement counts) and the resulting landscape costs depend on quantity, species, and caliper size.
+Get quotes from local landscape contractors based on your specific town’s replacement formula.

 Common pitfalls